-There were no non-routine gaseous releases or batch releases in 2019.
-There was no radioactively contaminated used oil burned in 2019.
+There were no non-routine gaseous releases or batch releases in 2020.
+There was no radioactively contaminated used oil burned in 2020.

-Continuous sampling of the plant stack for tritium, per ODCM Table 4.3.1, was performed by using silica gel cartridges in 2019.
+Continuous sampling of the plant stack for tritium, per ODCM Table 4.3.1, was performed by using silica gel cartridges in 2020.
 The cartridges were analyzed monthly.
-Based upon the stack flow rate and sample flow rates, the average release rate in μ Ci/sec and total release in Ci for each quarter was calculated.
+Based upon the stack flow rate and sample flow rates, the average release rate in $\mu$ Ci/sec and total release in Ci for each quarter was calculated.
 The quantity of tritium released from the site by the plant stack in each quarter was then converted to dose by using the calculated dose conversion factors presented in ODCM Table 1.1.12.
 The resulting quarterly doses from H-3 were combined with the particulate releases and are presented in Table 4A.

-Continuous sampling of the plant stack for particulates, per ODCM Table 4.3.1, was performed in 2019.
+Continuous sampling of the plant stack for particulates, per ODCM Table 4.3.1, was performed in 2020.
 These samples are analyzed weekly for principle gamma emitters.
-Cobalt-60 was identified on the plant stack particulate filters for the weekly collection period of March 18th through March 25th, 2019.
-A Condition Report was written for this discovery.
-This identification was concurrent with the opening of the Reactor Vessel Head during deconstruction of the primary system.
-Cobalt-60 was identified in five of the remaining nine months in 2019 as a result of continued decommissioning activities.
-The quantity of Cobalt 60 did not exceed any dose limits.
-The doses from Co-60 were combined with H-3 and are presented in Table 4A.
+Cobalt-60 was identified on the plant stack particulate filters in the second, third and fourth quarters in 2020.
+Cesium-137 was also identified on the plant stack particulate filters in the first and fourth quarters in 2020.
+Cobalt-60 was also identified during a ground level release in the third quarter of 2020.
+The quantity of Cobalt 60 and Cs-137 did not exceed any dose limits.
+The doses from Co-60 and Cs-137 were combined with H-3 and are presented in Table 4A.

-3.4 Whole Body Doses in Unrestricted Areas from Direct Radiation
+3.4 Whole Body-Doses in Unrestricted Areas from Direct Radiation

-As opposed to prior years before the permanent shut down when the majority of the dose in the unrestricted area consisted of direct and skyshine radiation from N-16 decay in the Turbine Building steam cycle during power operations, there was no such source during 2019 due to the elimination of its production and its short half-life.
+As opposed to prior years before the permanent shut down when the majority of the dose in the unrestricted area consisted of direct and skyshine radiation from N-16 decay in the Turbine Building steam cycle during power operations, there was no such source during 2020 due to the elimination of its production and its short half-life.

 The other fixed sources of direct and scatter radiation to the site boundary are the Independent Spent Fuel Storage Installation (ISFSI) and old turbine rotors and casings in the Turbine Storage Facility.
 The annual direct radiation dose at the site boundary is driven by the cask loading at the ISFSI.
 All spent fuel has been transferred to the two ISFSI pads by August 2018.
-The time each cask is on the ISFSI pad during 2019 is multiplied by a dose conversion factor, based upon its location on the pads, to calculate a site boundary dose.
-The doses from all the casks are then summed.
+The method to assess the direct radiation dose in unrestricted areas has been agreed upon with the State of Vermont.
+Site boundary TLDs are changed out monthly.
+The net dose at the location of TLD DR-53A has been chosen to assess direct radiation dose to unrestricted areas.

 Table 4B lists the combination of the direct radiation dose at the limiting site boundary location and the maximum offsite dose from gaseous and liquid effluents for the purpose of demonstrating compliance with the dose standards contained in 40 CFR Part 190.
-For 2019, this annual dose was below the 25 mrem total body and organ limit, as well as the 75 mrem thyroid limit, of 40 CFR Part 190.
+For 2020, this annual dose was below the 25 mrem total body and organ limit, as well as the 75 mrem thyroid limit, of 40 CFR Part 190.